davidmehi/edge-proxy-template/README.md

 # edge-proxy-template
 Details an Apigee Edge proxy template incorporating best practices

 This template has best practices built into the proxy.
 A developer can use this template as their starting point in creating a proxy.
-Copy and customize.
+Save as a new proxy and customize.

 Steps to customize: